This authentic Spanakopita Triangles recipe is a simple appetizer jam-packed with feta and spinach, wrapped up in buttery, flaky phyllo crust.

-Spanakopita, a popular Greek pastry involving spinach and feta cheese wrapped in phyllo dough, can be served in pie or triangle form.
+Spanakopita is a popular Greek pastry involving spinach and feta cheese wrapped in phyllo dough that can be served in pie or triangle form.
 We’re going the triangle route today.
 They make for a simple appetizer that doesn’t require plates or special serving dishes (plus the ratio of buttery phyllo to filling is way better) (in that you get as much phyllo per square inch as possible).

 - 8 to 10 sheets phyllo dough thawed